COVID-19 NEWS & UPDATES

 As information about the COVID-19 health crisis continues to evolve, we want to ensure that our patients have the most accurate and up-to-date information possible regarding our services to support you and your well-being.

-To continue providing you with the best care, this page will be updated regularly in order to respond to your concerns and questions with the greatest efficiency.
+To continue providing you with exceptional care, this page will be updated regularly in order to respond to your concerns and questions with the greatest efficiency.

-To meet the needs of our patients, CWHG is now offering TeleMed appointments.
+To meet the needs of our patients, we are now accepting new OB and GYN patients.
+CWHG is also offering TeleMed appointments.
 To schedule a TeleMed appointment, please see instructions below.

 We are closely following the CDC recommendations for COVID-19 as they are updated.